HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 ## Pricing
 ### In
 > If you start too high and aren't making as many sales as you want to, it's going to be hard to justify to your current customers why you lowered the price without having to refund them.
+- It’s often easier to get a BIG yes if you’ve already gotten a small yes.
 - Your price tag should promote an "impulse buy", i.e. it's cheap enough for them to buy without doing mental gymnastics on the decision.
 Start with a price that you think you'd buy without a second thought.
 - 2000 ***authentic*** followers is a good place to start monetizing.
 - ***Start low*** and give yourself room to increase the price a few times.
 Give yourself space for 2-3 reasonable price increases.
 It's very hard to get [[Writing#Social proof |testimonials]] if you start at a high price.
 Your first products to be accessible to leverage [[#Authority]].